exric10/ab-go/README.md

 ![](/images/zoom_ab_n100000_c80_k.png)

-As we can see the values does not differ that much between the two first ones.
+The value that is changing more is the total time, which is expected, as we are increasing the number of requests.
 However, the last one got a lower result on the requests per second.
 This could be due to the huge amount of requests in a small portion of time.
-Both time per request values are more or less the same because we are not varying the concurrency level.
+The time per request values are more or less the same because we are not varying the concurrency level.

 ### Fixed amount of requests